Gabinou/tnecs/README.md

 A system is a user-defined ```function```.
 All live inside the ```world```, the ```struct tnecs_World```.

-The systems iterate exclusively over the entities that have exactly the user-defined set of components, in phases.
+The systems iterate over the entities that have a user-defined set of components, inclusively or exclusively, in phases.
-Phases are user-defined ```size_t``` and system execution order is first-come first-served by default.
+Phases are user-defined ```uint8_t```.
+System execution order is first-come first-served by default.

-## To Do:
-- Exclusive/Inclusive systems?
-Pros:
-- Simplify user interface, no need to register same system multiple time for different component combinations
-Cons:
-- Complexify the under-the-hood (TNECS_COMPONENT_LIST)-> Does not really matter?
-My problem?
-- Copy components around->Slows performance
-- Systems should loop over number of compatible types instead?
-Simple.
-Not really a performance problem.
+Systems are inclusive by default, meaning that entities with a superset of the system's components are also ran by it.

 ## Installation
 Add ```tnecs.c``` and ```tnecs.h``` to your source code.